GenCeption: Evaluate Vision LLMs with Unlabeled Unimodal Data: GenCeption

 \section{GenCeption}

 Our approach, GenCeption, is inspired by a multi-player game DrawCeption\footnote{\url{https://wikipedia.org/wiki/drawception}} (a.k.a.,~Scrawl or Whispernary).
 In this game, the first player is given an image and describes it verbally to the next player.
 This player then attempts to recreate the image based on the description.
 The cycle repeats, often resulting in amusing deviations from the original image.
 The challenge and objective are to maintain the initial information through iterative transitions between verbal descriptions and drawings.
 Similarly, a proficient Multimodal Language Model (MLLM), which models multiple modalities such as text and images, should excel at this task.
 Recognizing that MLLMs can encompass modalities beyond just visual cues, such as audio and graphs, we name our approach GenCeption, covering a broader scope than the visually-centric DrawCeption.
+For the sake of clarity and alignment with our experiments, we will focus on VLLMs in the remainder of this section to walk through the GenCeption approach.

 While it may not be possible to preserve the initial information perfectly due to varying levels of richness, accuracy, and ambiguity in different modalities, a more capable MLLM will minimize the semantic drift from the original input.
 This contrasts with common benchmarks that aim for complete saturation, highlighting a key advantage of the GenCeption framework: the creation of benchmarks that are more challenging to saturate.
 With complex initial samples, such as images of real-world scenes or graphs with numerous nodes and edges, this may even result in impossible-to-saturate benchmarks.
 Aiming for minimum rather than no semantic drift, this would allow to rank MLLMs relative to each other while continuously leaving space for more performant models.